Our Team

 Ben Newell

-Ben is a Physiotherapy Resident who strives to help people feel stronger, move with confidence, and optimize their recovery so they can return to the activities that matter most.
+Ben is a Physiotherapist who strives to help people feel stronger, move with confidence, and optimize their recovery so they can return to the activities that matter most.

 He completed a Bachelor of Science in Kinesiology at the University of Waterloo in 2023.
 Followed by a Master’s in Physical Therapy at Western University in 2025.